 Rescue the Teacher, Save the Child!
-Book Cover winner for TopShelf and nominated for TopShelf 2020 Book Award.
+Book Cover winner for TopShelf and FIRST PLACE WINNER (Nonfiction/Occupational) for TopShelf 2020 Book Award.

 After forced retirement in 2017, I made it my life’s mission to advocate for the better treatment of teachers.
 In spite of my tenured status, my job security could not withstand the forces of those who wanted me removed.
 My choral program experienced success on the state, national and international levels.
 During the final years of my last position, I received public recognition for my work as an educator: Outstanding Choral Director in Choral Education by the Colorado Springs Chorale; Boettcher Outstanding Colorado Teacher; recognized for my work with Special Needs children; invited to present my paper “Assessing the Singer, Making the Choir Accountable” to the Third International Symposium on Assessment in Music Education held in Bremen, Germany.

 Could this happen to you?
 Yes!
 In my research, I discovered a national trend of driving out experienced, skilled educators in the name of reduced budgets.
 While school administrators cannot fire a tenured teacher without cause, they can make teachers’ lives miserable with resignation the only option to escape the harassment.
 Such is the case in my district where the process actually has a name: Exile Isle.
 Don’t become a victim.
 Start the school year with the fierce determination to protect yourself from parents, colleagues or administrators who bully.

 I love living in the incredible majestic Rocky Mountains, as the picture suggests.
 The atmosphere of my home state of Colorado continues to bolster me after a rather abrupt ending to my career.
 If I hadn’t been terminated, I would not be compelled to fight for my teaching colleagues.
 The synopsis of my book titled Rescue the Teacher, Save the Child! is best stated: